apmckinlay/natureapp/animals/litbrnbat.md

 Little Brown Bats live in large **colonies**, leaving their roost at dusk and dawn to hunt for insects.
 Summer roosts are tree cavities and buildings (often used by maternity colonies).
 They **hibernate** over the winter in caves or abandoned mines.

-Little Brown Bats fly and forage close to the surface of water and eat a great many aquatic insects such as Caddisfly and [Mayfly](/insects/mayfly/).
+Little Brown Bats fly and forage close to the surface of water and eat a great many aquatic insects such as **Caddisflies** and [Mayflies](/insects/mayfly/).

 **Did you know?** Little Brown Bats can eat up to 1,000 small flying insects in under an hour.